Welfare state: Effects of social expenditure on economic growth, public debt and education

 Researchers have found very little correlation between economic performance and social expenditure.
-They also see little evidence that social expenditures contribute to losses in productivity; economist Peter Lindert of the University of California, Davis attributes this to policy innovations such as the implementation of "pro-growth" tax policies in real-world welfare states, nor have social expenses contributed significantly to public debt.
+They also see little evidence that social expenditures contribute to losses in productivity; economist Peter Lindert of the University of California, Davis attributes this to policy innovations such as the implementation of "pro-growth" tax policies in real-world welfare states.
+Social expenses have also not contributed significantly to public debt.
 Martin Eiermann wrote:

-According to the OECD, social expenditures in its 34 member countries rose steadily between 1980 and 2007, but the increase in costs was almost completely offset by GDP growth.
-More money was spent on welfare because more money circulated in the economy and because government revenues increased.
-In 1980, the OECD averaged social expenditures equal to 16 percent of GDP.
-In 2007, just before the financial crisis kicked into full gear, they had risen to 19 percent – a manageable increase.

 A Norwegian study covering the period 1980 to 2003 found welfare state spending correlated negatively with student achievement.
 However, many of the top-ranking OECD countries on the 2009 PISA tests are considered welfare states.

-Social expenditure as a percentage of GDP

-The table below shows social expenditure as a percentage of GDP for OECD member states in 2018:

 Criticism and response

-Early conservatives, under the influence of Thomas Malthus (1766-1834), opposed every form of social insurance "root and branch".
+Early conservatives, under the influence of Thomas Malthus (1766–1834), opposed every form of social insurance "root and branch".
 Malthus believed that the poor needed to learn the hard way to practice frugality, self-control and chastity.
 Traditional conservatives also protested that the effect of social insurance would be to weaken private charity and loosen traditional social bonds of family, friends, religious and non-governmental welfare organisations.

 On the other hand, Karl Marx opposed piecemeal reforms advanced by middle-class reformers out of a sense of duty.
 In his Address of the Central Committee to the Communist League, written after the failed revolution of 1848, he warned that measures designed to increase wages, improve working conditions and provide social insurance were merely bribes that would temporarily make the situation of working classes tolerable to weaken the revolutionary consciousness that was needed to achieve a socialist economy.
 Nevertheless, Marx also proclaimed that the Communists had to support the bourgeoisie wherever it acted as a revolutionary progressive class because "bourgeois liberties had first to be conquered and then criticised".

 In the 20th century, opponents of the welfare state have expressed apprehension about the creation of a large, possibly self-interested, bureaucracy required to administer it and the tax burden on the wealthier citizens that this entailed.

+Conservative and libertarian groups such as The Heritage Foundation and the Cato Institute argue that welfare creates dependence, a disincentive to work and reduces the opportunity of individuals to manage their own lives.
+This dependence is called a "culture of poverty", which is said to undermine people from finding meaningful work.
+Many of these groups also point to the large budget used to maintain these programs and assert that it is wasteful.

+In the book Losing Ground, Charles Murray argues that welfare not only increases poverty, but also increases other problems such as single-parent households, and crime.

 In 2012, political historian Alan Ryan pointed out that the modern welfare state stops short of being an "advance in the direction of socialism. [...]
 [I]ts egalitarian elements are more minimal than either its defenders or its critics think".
 It does not entail advocacy for social ownership of industry.
 Ryan further wrote: